 A typical English translation reads: Blessed are You, Lord our God, Ruler of the universe, who creates the fruit of the vine.

 This prayer is quite simple and is often combined with other prayers.
-However, it also holds key truths of the power of God… that it is He who creates not only the covenant of Passover and communion, but the very grapes needed for it.
+However, it also holds key truths of the power of God!
+Truths such as, it is He who creates not only the covenant, blessings, relationship, and promises of Passover and communion, but the very grapes needed for it.

-When we consider the various uses of grapes, wine, and the fruit of the vine in the Word, it is easy to see that they are important.
-Particularly within covenant acts and prophetic truths.
+When we consider the various uses of grapes, wine, and the fruit of the vine in the Word—from teachings, to miracles, to promises, and beyond—it is easy to see why they are important.
+Particularly within covenant acts and prophetic truths!

-Another reason is tied to Genesis 12, which speaks of God’s promises to Abraham—then known as Abram—and his descendants.
+Another reason for our involvement is tied to Genesis 12, which speaks of God’s promises to Abraham—known then as Abram—and his descendants.
 Not only do we find that God made a covenant of promise with Abraham in Genesis 12, but we also discover a promise of blessing for those who bless them (see Genesis 12:3).
 Further, there are other promises of blessings which come from blessing Israel, such as the call to pray for the peace of Jerusalem found in Psalm 122:6-9, which add additional weight to an already weighty promise of blessing.

-Beyond these reasons are many more… tied to people who need help, but desire work, not handouts… to a country that God loves, and wants us to build up… to a land those who love Jesus long to see flourish… to God’s call for us to take care of widows and orphans…
+Beyond these reasons are many more.
+Tied to people who need help, but desire work, not handouts; to a country that God loves and wants us to build up; to a land those who love God long to see flourish; to God’s call for us to take care of widows and orphans…

-While this answer is tied to many of the examples of grapes, wine, and fruit of the vine we explored, and even to prophecies and blessings spoken of in the Word, one beautiful reason is found in a single verse, Numbers 13:23.
+While this answer is tied to many of the biblical examples of grapes, wine, and fruit of the vine we explored, and even to prophecies and blessings spoken of in the Word, one beautiful reason is found in Numbers 13.

-Centuries upon centuries have passed since that moment.
-In that time the Children of Israel lived in the Promised Land, were driven away, returned to it, and were driven away again… but now they are back!
-God’s promises are springing forth, and as the land teems with life, God’s Words prove their truth!
+Centuries upon centuries have passed since the events of Numbers 13.
+In that time, the Children of Israel lived in the Promised Land, were driven away, returned to it, and were driven away again… but now they are back!
+God’s promises are springing forth; and as the land teems with life, God’s Words prove their truth!